radareorg/radare.org/gsoc/2018/ideas.md

 4. Heap analysis (like it is done with `dmh` for glibc, unify the code)
 5. Make signatures for Windows libraries
 6. Better support for .dll (analysis and debugger) and kernel drivers loading.
-7. Add support of loading all kinds of kernel dumps (if not done through microtasks)
+7. Add support for loading all kinds of kernel dumps (if not done through microtasks)
 8. Ability to find out WinMain automatically, parsing SEH and RTTI

 ### Skills